Raising Academic Success

 The selection process is intended to be fair and open as well as ensure the full participation and commitment of both student and parent or sponsoring adult.

-The Saturday Academy will remain true to the goals of 100 Black Men of Syracuse of nuturing our youth and producing new generations of role models.
+Our Youth Empowerment Programs will remain true to the goals of 100 Black Men of Syracuse of nuturing our youth and producing new generations of role models.

 Educators interested in applying for one of the instructor positions should email or mail their resume to 100 Black Men of Syracuse, Inc., 2610 S. Salina St., Syracuse, NY 13205.